kedro-org/kedro/docs/source/development/set_up_vscode.md

 ![](../meta/images/vscode_setup_interpreter.png)

 ## Kedro VS Code Extension
-[Kedro VS Code extension](https://marketplace.visualstudio.com/items?itemName=kedro.Kedro) support 0.19+ versions of Kedro project.
-It supports features like go-to definition, find references and hovers etc.
+[Kedro VS Code extension](https://marketplace.visualstudio.com/items?itemName=kedro.Kedro) supports Kedro 0.19+.
+It helps you navigate around your Kedro project by finding the definition of your datasets, find references to them in your code, and more.

 ![Kedro VS Code gif](https://github.com/kedro-org/vscode-kedro/blob/main/assets/lsp-go-to-definition.gif?raw=true)
 ## Advanced: For those using `venv` / `virtualenv`